(To download document, click on the download button at the end of this document. To download the audio, click on the three dots just below.)

 To the human spirit, an individual’s presence in the company of others is an unspoken promise—I am here to help you survive.
 But, as citizens, our survival depends on keeping our monetary and legal identity looking good in the eyes of the king, or whoever’s services we are presently depending upon, to survive.
 No one can help us with that.
 Consequently, our material survival is independent of our relationships, and this deprives us of the contentment that humans experience when helping carry each other’s burdens, as Jesus told us to do two thousand years ago.

-In short, we don’t suffer because we were born in sin, as the system, or whoever or whatever is in charge, keeps telling us.
+And yet, we suffer—not because we are wrong, but because the way we survive requires us to turn away from life.
+One way we explain it is that we are born in sin, thus we deserve to suffer.
+But I don’t think that’s it.
 We suffer because of our circumstances, the very ones that we create by depending on institutions to survive.
 When you get right down to it, we suffer, not because we are evil, but because we are homesick.
-And having no clue as to what a spiritual home is—much less having ever participated in one—we do not know what is ailing us.
+And having no clue what a spiritual home is—much less having ever participated in one—we do not know what is ailing us.

 If we can recognize that they are dying from homesickness, we might begin to comprehend what our problem is.
 And, if that inspires us to analyze the knowledge of good and evil, based on what it does to us, rather than what it does for us, then those young men’s deaths will not have been in vain.